A FEW WORDS ABOUT DOUG . . .

 In the recent December 2023 SPA UPDATE, Executive Coordinator Dave Shockly invited me to use my portrait of the Loewenberg-Roberts Mansion" to highlight the lead article.

-DETAILS ON "THE CHRISTMAS HOUSE" ~ Part of my first ArtFest exhibit, "The Christmas House" was a Browne's Addition portrait.
-Remarkably, the Roberts became owners as the result of a trade between them and the Loewenbergs during the latter's financial difficulties.
-The art pictured me in a favorite Christmas dress about to welcome friends for Christmas cheer.
+ABOUT THIS SETTING Included in my first ArtFest exhibit was this portrait of "THE CHRISTMAS HOUSE."
+Remarkably, the Roberts' family became owners as the result of a trade between them and the Loewenbergs during the latter's financial difficulties.
+The initial painting done in 1997, pictured me in a plaid dress about to welcome guests for Christmas cheer.
+It was my card art that year.

-ABOR CREST'S 2019-2023 ANNUAL SUMMER ART & GLASS FEST ~ PLUS A NEW 2023 "AUTUMN BRILLIANCE AT ARBOR CREST" PAINTING
+2019-2024 ARBOR CREST ART & GLASS FESTS, HOLIDAY EVENTS, PLUS THE NEW 2023 "AUTUMN BRILLIANCE AT ARBOR CREST" ART

-PROMO MATERIALS FOR THREE ARBOR CREST EVENTS ~ Robin did a beautiful job with the posters, ads in The Spokane Inlander and website graphics.
-Over the years, she used three of my paintings, "The Cliff House at Arbor Crest," "Kris Kringle Comes to the Cliff House," and this one.
-Highlight ~ When Robin retired in 2019, she shared how happy she was that her last Arbor Crest project used my art, and how much she enjoyed our collaboration in earlier days when she worked for The MAC.
-In 2022, I was delighted to learn that Arbor Crest wanted to continue to use my images to promote future art events.
+PROMO FOR THREE ARBOR CREST EVENTS She did a beautiful job with the posters, ads in The Spokane Inlander and website graphics.
+In addition to the artwork featured on the poster (left) Robin used two others, "THE CLIFF ART AT ARBOR CREST" and "GATHERING AT THE GATE HOUSE."
+Highlight ~ When Robin retired in 2019, she shared how happy she was that her last AC project used my art, and how much she enjoyed our collaboration in earlier days when she worked for The MAC.
+In recent years, I was delighted to learn that Arbor Crest wanted to use my images to promote future events.

-NEW "AUTUMN BRILLIANCE AT ARBOR CREST" ~ In 2022, I collaborated with Marcia Mielke (owner with husband Harry for decades of the Cliff House Estate) on a portrait of the stunnng gatehouse in Autumn.
-See its portrait in the FALL INTO WINTER "Colors of the Season" section on my What's New page.
+NEW "AUTUMN BRILLIANCE AT ARBOR CREST " • In 2022, I collaborated with Marcia Mielke (owner with husband Harry for decades of the Cliff House Estate) on a portrait of the stunning gatehouse in Autumn.
+See its portrait on my Spokane+ page.
+It's also featured in a NEW 2025 garden-themed calendar.

-2019 ~ "THE LIFE AND TIMES OF PATSY CLARK • MINING PIONEER"
+2019 "THE LIFE AND TIMES OF PATSY CLARK, MINING PIONEER"

 The book included unique finds from the Clark family archives never previously shared, which made this a "must have" for any Inland NW history lover's library.